felangel/bloc/docs/fluttertodostutorial.md

 Just like with the `FilterButton`, we use `BlocProvider` to access the `TodosBloc` from the `BuildContext` and `BlocBuilder` to respond to state changes in the `TodosBloc`.

-Based on the action selected, the widget dispatches an event to the `TodosBloc` to either `ToggleAll` todos' completion states or `ClearCompleted` todos.
+Based on the action selected, the widget adds an event to the `TodosBloc` to either `ToggleAll` todos' completion states or `ClearCompleted` todos.

 Next we'll take a look at the `TabSelector` widget.